xdividr/dreamcloud-docs/source/dreamobjects/gettingstarted/how-to-upload-files-in-dreamobjects.rst

   desktop and command line utilities to WordPress plugins to mobile apps, that allow you to store files in DreamObjects.
 All of these applications use the RESTful API, making it easy to integrate with DreamObjects.
+Check the `Advanced Tutorials`_ to learn how to use them.
-- using the REST API and any of the libraries supporting either the S3 or OpenStack Swift API.
+- using the `REST API` and any of the libraries supporting either the S3 or OpenStack Swift API.

 Objects are limited to 10TBs, but must be uploaded in 5GB chunks.